What Are the Human Error Traps & Precursors?

-After I finished studying Human Factors as part of getting a Masters Degree in Nuclear Engineering with an emphasis on Human Engineering, I went to work for a well-known chemical company that was a leader in safety to help them improve human performance and process safety.
+After I finished studying Human Factors as part of getting a Master’s Degree in Nuclear Engineering with an emphasis on Human Engineering, I went to work for a well-known chemical company that was a leader in safety to help them improve human performance and process safety.
 We had a discussion about things that could cause people to be more error-prone.
 My boss asked me if I could come up with a list of potential root causes of human errors.
-I worked on this and it eventually became a precursor to the TapRooT® Root Cause Tree®.
+I worked on this, and it eventually became a precursor to the TapRooT® Root Cause Tree® Diagram.

-The question came up … Could we train people on this list of causes and could workers spot them and prevent errors?
-My eventual answer was … “No.”
+The question came up … Could we train people on this list of causes, and could workers spot them and prevent errors?
+My answer then was … “No.”

 Let’s look a little more at this nuclear industry tool and see what you think about it…

-The list below of error traps and precursors was developed from industry sources and is taught in our Stopping Human Error Training…
+The list below of error traps and precursors (two slides from the Stopping Human Error Course) was developed from industry sources and is taught in the Stopping Human Error Course…

 That’s quite a list!
 But I have an addition…